By Dana Kim, Crypto Markets Analyst

 Before unpacking the implications of this historic decision, it’s crucial to grasp what is at the heart of this debate: the future of public funding for science.
 A recent poll reveals that 70% of Americans believe government should prioritize private-sector partnerships in scientific research.
 This prevailing sentiment aligns disturbingly well with Trump’s agenda, suggesting that the past and future of science funding may be more corporate than ever.

 For those navigating the intricate world of finance and technology, understanding these shifts is vital.
 Companies like Google and Amazon, already leaders in research innovation, look poised to capitalize on this shift.
-Their contributions to research funding may no longer merely complement but redefine what scientific inquiry looks like in America.
+Their contributions to research funding may no longer merely complement but redefine what scientific inquiry looks like in America, much like Gemini’s new Needle tool which aims to disrupt crypto analysis and could signal a broader trend in the tech industry.

 What Is the NSF Oversight Board?